Pablo-Wynistorf/oneidp/readme.md

 DC_MONITORING_WEBHOOK_URL= # Enter the discord webhook url.
 ```

 3.)
 Its not recommended to use the mongodb in kubernetes.
 But if you want to, you just need to install these manifests.
-Make sure to add the values to MONGO_INITDB_ROOT_USERNAME and MONGO_INITDB_ROOT_PASSWORD.
+Make sure to add the values in the secrets.yaml to MONGO_INITDB_ROOT_USERNAME and MONGO_INITDB_ROOT_PASSWORD.
 ```yaml
 kubectl create ns loginapp
 kubectl apply -f secrets.yaml